Hussnain83/spam-detector-logistic-regression/README.md

 ---

+We have used the dataset of spam2.csv for training our model.

 ## 📌 Project Overview

 The aim of this project is to detect unwanted spam messages by training a model on a dataset of labeled SMS messages.
 This is achieved through a carefully constructed ML pipeline that includes text preprocessing, feature extraction using TF-IDF, and Logistic Regression for classification.
 Additionally, SMOTE is applied to address class imbalance and improve recall for the minority class (spam messages).